 Another has Freddy throwing his opponent into a boiler to be burned alive.
 This references both his own origin (Freddy was burned alive by vigilante parents who wanted to make him pay for murdering their children) and how he killed the former Final Girl from the third movie as his second kill in the fourth movie.

 If Stryker finishes Freddy with his Secret Fatality move, Freddy will have a bomb in his body and will explode, much similar to the ending of Freddy's Dead.

-Also, the subway stage fatality might be a reference to The Matrix, where Agent Smith attempts to kill Neo by throwing him onto the path of an incoming train.
-It's also a Call Back to MK 3 and its variants, where the subway stage and its fatality made their debut, only now it's much gorier.
+Also, the Subway stage fatality might be a reference to The Matrix, where Agent Smith attempts to kill Neo by throwing him onto the path of an incoming train.

-In Kitana's Arcade ending, the three Edenia women characters are re-united to fight for justice all over the realms; as the narrator explains this, the three characters are posed in silhouette over an orange background and as the ending fades to black, the music closes with the iconic jingle from the show.
+In Kitana's Arcade Ladder ending, three Edenian women (Kitana, Jade, and Mileena) are re-united to fight for justice all over the realms; as the narrator explains this, the three characters are posed in silhouette over an orange background and as the ending fades to black, the music closes with the iconic jingle from the show.

 The new Test Your Strike mini-game has a concept similar to the test given to Frank Dux in Bloodsport, where he had to break one brick out of a pile.